 - Requests for payment for various services to be paid out of escrow funds

 Closing on the house takes place when all of the procedures of the escrow are finished.
 All expenses like title insurance, inspections and real estate commissions are paid.
-Title to the property is then transferred to you as new homeowner and appropriate title insurance is issued as outlined in the escrow instructions.
+Title to the home is then given to you as now current homeowner and related title insurance is issued as outlined in the escrow instructions.